Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Green Bay and its opponents have gone over the current 44.5-point total in 10 of 16 games this season.

+- Detroit and its opponents have combined to score more than 44.5 points in eight of 16 games this season.

-- The two teams combine to average 44.3 points per game, 0.2 less than the over/under in this contest.
+- The combined points per game average of the two teams, 44.3, is 0.2 points fewer than Sunday's over/under.

-- These two squads surrender a combined 48.2 points per game, 3.7 more than this contest's over/under.
+- The 48.2 points per game these two squads have allowed their opponents to score this season are 3.7 more than the 44.5 over/under in this contest.

 Packers stats and trends

-- So far this season, the Packers have been installed as favorites by a 3.5-point margin or more 10 times and are 7-3 ATS in those contests.
+- The Packers have been favored by 3.5 points or more 10 times this season and are 7-3 ATS in those contests.

-- Green Bay's games this year have gone over the point total seven times in 16 opportunities (43.8%).

-- When Green Bay scores more than 27.3 points, it is 5-2 against the spread and 6-1 overall.
+- Green Bay is 5-2 against the spread and 6-1 overall this season when the team records more than 27.3 points.

-- Green Bay is 5-1 against the spread and 5-1 overall when the team churns out more than 379.9 yards.
+- In games that Green Bay piles up over 379.9 yards, the team is 5-1 against the spread and 5-1 overall.

-- The Packers have 10 giveaways this season, while the Lions have 16 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Lions.